 This is why conservation is so important.
-In 2012 the Zoo donated $2,500, and has donated $5,000 a year since 2014 to rhino conservation.
+The Zoo has donated close to $20,000 to rhino conservation since 2012 and through its Conservation Kiosks donations are made annually to the International Rhino Foundation.
 The Virginia Zoo also supports the American Association of Zoo Keepers’ (AAZK) annual fundraising event, Bowling for Rhinos.
-This international program has raised more than $350,000 for rhino conservation in 2017.
+This international program has raised more than $8 million for rhino conservation, with a yearly goal of $500,000.
 Every summer, the Tidewater Chapter of AAZK, which includes Zoo Keepers from the Virginia Zoo, Virginia Living Museum and Virginia Aquarium, hosts a local bowling event to raise money for rhino conservation.
-This year’s event raised more than $6,000.

 The Virginia Zoo also participates in a White Rhino Species Survival Plan® established by the Association for Zoos and Aquariums.
 This program oversees and manages the species’ population in zoos by monitoring breeding to prevent overpopulation and inbreeding, and also ensures the species’ survival in the wild through conservation efforts such as programs to combat poaching and selling of rhino horns.
 Maximizing the genetic diversity of the species through breeding is also a priority of the SSP, which is why animals are often transferred to different zoos.

-The Zoo’s two female Southern White rhinos are part of the SSP program, and soon a male White rhino will join them.
+The Zoo’s three Southern White rhinos are part of the SSP program.
 The female pair came to the Virginia Zoo in April from the Singapore Zoo.
 Bora and Zina are half-sisters, sharing the same father but different mothers, and were born about six months apart.
 They have been together since birth, only being separated during their 36-hour trek to the Zoo.
 You can read about their journey across the world here.

 Zina is the oldest of the two.
 She was born on April 27, 2013.
 Her current weight is around 2,374 pounds.
 Zina has small notches in her right ear, and has one wrinkle above each of her hips.
 Keepers say that Zina seems to solicit attention from the them more frequently than her sister.